-See "Installing Symantec System Recovery 2013 or Symantec System Recovery 2013 Linux Edition on client computers" on page 46.
+See "Installing Symantec System Recovery 2013 R2 or Symantec System Recovery 2013 R2 Linux Edition on client computers" on page 39.

-To install Symantec System Recovery 2011 or Backup Exec System Recovery 2010 on client computers
+To install Symantec System Recovery 2011 on client computers

-- Insert the Symantec System Recovery 2011 or Backup Exec System Recovery 2010 product CD into the media drive of the Notification Server computer. - 2 Browse to the root of the Symantec System Recovery CD. - 3 Copy the Install folder. - Paste the Install folder to the default package location that is local to the computer on which Notification Server is installed. - The default location is C:\Program Files\Altiris\Symantec System Recovery Management Solution\Web\SoftwareDelivery\SSR\10.0\.
-If you copy the Install folder from Backup Exec System Recovery 2010 product CD, paste it to the 9.0 folder. - On the Symantec System Recovery 2013 Management Solution Packages and Policies tab, in the left pane, expand the Update Packages list. - Under Symantec System Recovery > 2011 or Backup Exec System Recovery > 2010, click Install Without User Interface Package or Install With User Interface Package. - In the bottom of right pane, click Update Distribution Points to make the Notification Server computer aware of the package location that you added. - Do one of the following:
+- Insert the Symantec System Recovery 2011 product CD into the media drive of the Notification Server computer. - 2 Browse to the root of the Symantec System Recovery CD. - Copy and paste the Install folder to the default package location that is local 3 to the computer on which Notification Server is installed. - The default location is C:\Program Files\Altiris\Symantec System Recovery Management Solution\Web\SoftwareDelivery\SSR\11.0\.
+If you copy the Install folder from Symantec System Recovery product CD, paste it to the 10.0 folder. - On the Symantec System Recovery 2013 R2 Management Solution Packages and Policies tab, in the left pane, expand the Update Packages list. - 5 Under Symantec System Recovery > 2011 click Install Without User Interface Package or Install With User Interface Package. - In the bottom of right pane, click Update Distribution Points to make the Notification Server computer aware of the package location that you added. - 7 Do one of the following: